Wind River District Congress and Tournament

 Cross Examination in Extemp Finals: The Wind River Committee will allow cross-examination in the final round of United States and International Extemp, as per the format found in the National Tournament Manual.

-Doubling: Members can enter Congress and two events per the manual.
+Doubling: Members can enter Congress or Big Questions Debate and two events per the manual.
 For questions, see the current manualand the single letters of intent.

 Extemp and Doubling: Extempers who also compete in Humor, Drama or Oratory are required to compete in their non-Extemp event first and then travel directly to the Extemp Prep Room.